 - 1. Complied with all the curricular, legal and financial requirements of LMU-DCOM; - 2.
 Successfully completed all coursework requirements in no more than six years; - 3.
 Attended, in person, the ceremony at which time the degree is conferred; - 4.
 Taken and passed COMLEX Level 1, Level 2-CE, and Level 2-PE administered by the National Board of Osteopathic Medical Examiners (NBOME) in no more than 3 attempts per examination; - 5.
-Demonstrated the ethical, personal, and professional qualities deemed necessary for the successful and continued study and practice of osteopathic medicine; - 6.
-Fulfilled all financial obligations to LMU-DCOM.
+Demonstrated the ethical, personal, and professional qualities deemed necessary for the successful and continued study and practice of osteopathic medicine;

-Students whose graduation date is delayed will be allowed to participate in commencement with their incoming class as long as they will complete their rotations and all other graduation requirements before August 1 of the same year.
+Students whose graduation date is delayed will be allowed to participate in commencement with their incoming class as long as they will complete their rotations and all other graduation requirements before December 1 of the same year.